CliffS/ikea-tradfri/README.md

 - **switch** *(boolean)*

-  Setting this to on (true) will turn on all the bulbs in the Group.
+  Setting this to on (true) will turn on all the bulbs in the group.
 Setting it to off (false) will turn them off.
-  Reading this will give the current Group value which may or may not reflect the state of the bulbs.
+  Reading this will give the current group value which may or may not reflect the state of the bulbs.

 ```coffeescript